ballarat-hackerspace/association/rules-of-the-association.md

 ### 2 Purposes

-The purposes of the association are—[insert purposes].
+**(1)** The purposes of the association are—

+  - (a) to provide an accessible space in Ballarat than can house the necessary tools to be a successful hacker;
+  - (b) to provide a place to hold course and workshops (both formally and informally) to assist in learning new skills; and
+  - (c) to provide the opportunity for acquiring, improving or just accessing technical skill and expertise in an informal setting.

 ### 3 Financial year

-The financial year of the Association is each period of 12 months ending on [insert last day of financial year, e.g. "30 June"].
+The financial year of the Association is each period of 12 months ending on 30 June.

 ### 4 Definitions